-Learning how to control expenses made it possible to do things that interested me.
-My next job doesn’t have to be higher-paying or equal to what I’m currently making.
+Learning how to control expenses makes it possible to do things that interest me, so my next job doesn’t have to be higher-paying or equal to what I’m currently making.

 Developing a skill that leads to riches tomorrow becomes an attractive option.
 With this in mind, I’m more strategic with my activities rather than allow bills to dictate my next move.

 Spend on High Quality